vishnugamini/WhimsyTextGenerator/README.md

 - **Architecture**: Decoder-only transformer model inspired by "Attention is All You Need."
 - **Embedding Layers**: Utilizes both token embeddings and positional embeddings to maintain context and sequence information.

-## Inspiration

-WhimsyChat draws inspiration from the groundbreaking work in the ["Attention is All You Need"](https://arxiv.org/abs/1706.03762) paper.
-By implementing a decoder-only transformer model, it showcases how powerful and efficient language models can be built using attention mechanisms without relying on recurrent architectures.

 ## Reference

 ![Screenshot](/assets/pic-1.png)